kdlippin/10kft-api/PUBLISHING.md

 ## Publishing Process
 1. Make sure that the `master` branch has the version of the code you would like to publish.
 2. Tag the branch with a git tag using the command `git tag <TAG_NAME>`.
 3. Push the tag to git using the command `git push --tags`.
+3. KDL NOTE: may need to run `bundle exec middleman build`
 4. Run the command `rake publish`.
    * You might encounter some deprecated warning messages in the terminal when running `rake publish`, but that is expected and can be ignored.
 5. In the [Releases](https://github.com/smartsheet-platform/odbc-docs/releases) tab of the repository, draft and publish a new release using the tag you created in step 2.

+ERROR OUTPUT:

+cd C:/git/smartsheet/10kft-api-kl/build
+git init
+Initialized empty Git repository in C:/git/smartsheet/10kft-api-kl/build/.git/ git remote add origin https://github.com/kdlippin/10kft-api.git git fetch origin gh-pages
+fatal: couldn't find remote ref gh-pages rake aborted!

+RESOLUTION:
+Ran `bundle exec middleman build` first then ran `rake publish`

 ## Contributing
 If you would like to contribute a change to the documentation files, see [Contributing](CONTRIBUTING.md).